HatTrickLabs/model/README.md

 # HatTrickLabs.Model

-A simple .NET utility for extracting MS SQL Server database schema into a .NET object model.
+A simple .NET utility for extracting an MS SQL Server database schema into a .NET object model.

-To view an example of usage, see the simple code contained within this solution's [TestHarness](/src/HatTrick.Model.TestHarness/Program.cs) project.
+See the code contained within this solution's [TestHarness](/src/HatTrick.Model.TestHarness/Program.cs) project for a simple example of usage.